Visit Mandalay, Myanmar (Burma)

-Rudyard Kipling yearned for Burma’s ‘sunshine an' the palm-trees an' the tinkly temple-bells’ in his poem Mandalay.
-He never actually made it to the city, but if he had, he’d have seen the palaces and royal pagodas of Burma’s last royal capital, created by King Mindon in 1857.
+Rudyard Kipling yearned for Myanmar’s ‘sunshine an' the palm-trees an' the tinkly temple-bells’ in his poem Mandalay.
+He never actually made it to the city, but if he had, he’d have seen the palaces and royal pagodas of Myanmar’s last royal capital, created by King Mindon in 1857.
 But, he’d have missed its heyday — in 1886, the expanding British Empire claimed the city, sent the royal family into exile and moved the capital to Rangoon (now Yangon).

 His romantic view is now a distant echo: in 1942, the city was bombed flat.
 Modern Mandalay has since risen from the ashes in a haphazard building boom that won’t win any architecture awards.
 But, its people have clung to their heritage, making this a lively, vibrant metropolis where the temple bells still tinkle.

 Mandalay is an important religious hub, with more Buddhist monasteries than anywhere else in the country.
 Originally, the Shwenandaw Monastery was part of the royal palace and living quarters of King Mindon.
 After his death, his son, Thibaw Min, relocated it outside the palace walls, convinced his father’s spirit was haunting it.
 This fear of the supernatural saved the monastery from destruction in World War II (although its nickname, Golden Palace Monastery, began to fade as occupying British troops pillaged the gold from its walls).